-- aged 16 years or more and under Age Pension age
+- aged between 16 years of age and Age Pension age

 - permanently blind or have been assessed as having a physical, intellectual, or psychiatric impairment

-- unable to work, or to be retrained for work, for 15 hours or more per week at or above the relevant minimum wage within the next two years because of your impairment
+- unable to work, or to be retrained for work, for 15 hours or more per week at or above the relevant minimum wage within the next 2 years because of your impairment

 If you have a hearing or speech impairment, call the TTY service on Freecall 1800 810 586.
 A TTY phone is required in order to use this service.